DavidT3/XGA/paper/paper.md

 has evolved during its lifetime, as they are excellent tracers of the formation of large scale structure.

-We have developed a new Python module (X-ray: Generate and Analyse, hereafter referred to as \texttt{XGA}) to provide interactive and automated analyses of X-ray emitting sources, in order to . `XGA` revolves around `source` objects, which are representative of X-ray sources in real life.
+We have developed a new Python module (X-ray: Generate and Analyse, hereafter referred to as \texttt{XGA}) to provide interactive and automated analyses of X-ray emitting sources. `XGA` is centered around `source` and `sample` classes, and the concept of making all available data and simple analyses easily accessible .
 These `source` classes all have different properties and methods, which either relate to relevant properties of or perform measurements which are only relevant to that type of astronomical source, with some properties/methods being common to all sources.

-XGA also contains `product` classes, which provide interfaces to X-ray data products, with built in methods for analysis, manipulation, and visualisation.
+XGA also contains `product` classes, which provide interfaces to X-ray data products, with built-in methods for analysis, manipulation, and visualisation.
 The `RateMap` (a count rate map of a particular observation) class for instance includes view methods (demonstrated in \autoref{fig:ratemap_mask}), methods for coordinate conversion, and for measuring the peak of the X-ray emission.
-We also provide classes for interacting with spectra (both global and annular, where \autoref{fig:a907_spec} and
-\autoref{fig:ann_spec} demonstrate the view methods), PSFs, and a base class for XGA profile objects, which allow for the storage, fitting, and viewing of radial profiles generated through XGA processes.
+We also provide classes for interacting with spectra (both global and annular), PSFs, and a base class for XGA profile objects, which allow for the storage, fitting, and viewing of radial profiles generated through XGA processes.

 ![The output of the view method of a RateMap instance where a mask to remove interloper sources has been applied, with an added crosshair to indicate coordinates of interest. \label{fig:ratemap_mask}](figures/ratemap_crosshair_intmask.png){width=80%}

-This approach means that the user can either remain removed from contact with the X-ray data if they choose, or interact with it directly for lower level analyses that they are building around the `XGA` platform.
-With the advent of new X-ray observatories such as eROSITA (@erosita), XRISM (@xrism), ATHENA (@athena), and Lynx (@lynx), it would seem to be a good time for a new, open-source, software package that is open for anyone to use and scrutinise.
+This approach means that the user can quickly and easily complete common analyses without manually searching through large amounts of archival data for relevant observations, thus being left free to focus on extracting the maximum scientific gain.
+With the advent of new X-ray observatories such as eROSITA (@erosita), XRISM (@xrism), ATHENA (@athena), and Lynx (@lynx), it is the perfect time for a new, open-source, software package that is open for anyone to use and scrutinise.

 # Statement of need
-The initial goal for this new module was the measurement of hydrostatic masses of galaxy clusters for the XMM Cluster Survey (XCS, @xcsfoundation), but has become an attempt to provide the X-ray astronomy community with an open source, general purpose tool to build research projects upon.
+This module was developed by the XMM Cluster Survey (XCS, @xcsfoundation) to enable simple, interactive, analyses of X-ray sources, from galaxy clusters to AGN, for the whole astronomy community.

 One of the chief advantages of this module is that it simplifies the process of generating the data products which are required for most work involving X-ray analysis; once the user has supplied cleaned event lists (and optionally region files), and a source object has decided which observations should be associated with it, an analysis region can be specified and spectra (along with any